Radio: American Country Countdown

 - The Eighties and The Nineties: When the show was arguably at the height of its power, although it actually started in The Seventies and is still doing well today.

-- Guest Host: Late in his tenure, Kingsley would often take one or two weeks off per year and hand the mic over to someone else (usually a DJ at a major market radio station).
+- Guest Host: During his tenure, Kingsley would often take one or two weeks off per year and hand the mic over to someone else (usually a DJ at a major market radio station).
 Incidentally, Kingsley was a guest host about a half dozen times during the Don Bowman era of the mid-1970s, usually when Bowman's touring schedule didn't allow him to make the trip to Los Angeles to record the program; other top country acts of the day including Red Stegall hosted ACC's special programs during the 1970s.
 Today, Donna Britt, executive producer of ACC, handles the guest duties when Brooks is absent.

-- Laser-Guided Karma: Kix's decision to cut the show to 30 spaces meant that he never got to hear his post-Brooks & Dunn single "New to This Town" on his own countdown, as it peaked at #31.
+- Laser-Guided Karma: Kix's short-lived decision to cut the show to 30 spaces meant that he never got to hear his post-Brooks & Dunn single "New to This Town" on his own countdown, as it peaked at #31.

 - Long Runner: The program debuted in 1973 and has been going strong ever since.